lellky/lellky/README.md

 - High-fidelity audio & electronics
 - Outdoor adventures, cycling & travel
 - [Vanstash](https://vanstash.com/) - A storage pod designed for Volkswagen T6
+- [Har John barnen?](https://harjohnbarnen.nu/) - A website that lets you check if my friend John has the kids this week.

 [Connect with me on LinkedIn](https://www.linkedin.com/in/lellky/)